 Key to the successful delivery against any regulatory price control is efficient and focused capital investment, upgrading and expanding the infrastructure critical to support the net zero transition.
-In 2022/23, the Company continued its major capital investment programme, delivering significant improvements for customers and increasing Regulated Asset Value (RAV).
-During 2022/23, the Company's RAV additions in the electricity distribution network was £292.8m, bringing the total RAV additions since the beginning of the RIIO-ED1 price control to over £2.0bn.
+In 2023/24, the Company continued its major capital investment programme, delivering significant improvements for customers and increasing Regulated Asset Value (RAV).
+During 2023/24, the Company's RAV additions in the electricity distribution network was £367.9m bringing the total RAV additions since the beginning of the RIIO-ED1 price control to over £2.0bn.

-In December 2022, Ofgem published its Final Determinations for the RIIO-ED2 price control outlining its response to the Company's Business Plan 'Powering Communities to Net Zero'.
-The Company accepted Ofgem's Final Determination in March and will continue to work closely with the regulator to ensure the price control has the agility and flexibility required to keep pace with net zero requirements.
-The price control began in April 2023 and will run until March 2028.
+The Company is now well underway in delivering on the RIIO-ED2 business plan and continues to work closely with the regulator Ofgem to ensure the price control has the agility and flexibility required to keep pace with net zero requirements.
+The RIIO-ED2 price control began in April 2023 and will run until March 2028.